 Accommodation: The Jolly Swagman Motel in Mungindi.

 You’ll travel the back roads to Collarenebri with a focus on the Barwon River before a highway run into Walgett.
 Then it is west to Brewarrina as the Castlereagh and Macquarie Rivers join the Barwon, from the south.
 Walgett features in the folklore poetry of Banjo Patterson and has a strong connection to an Aboriginal nation of several tribes, early explorers and an escaped convict George Clarke.
 It was the far extremity of paddle steamer river services into the expanding wool industry of the 1880’s.
 Near Brewarrina the Barwon becomes the Darling and you’ll spend time inspecting the ingenious design of Aboriginal Fish Traps said to be 40,000 yrs old.
 Contemplate the tragic massacre of 400 Aboriginal people at Hospital Creek.
-Subject to farming availability at the time, we’ll pop in for a chat with a former Young Australian Farmer of the Year.
-Here, an enterprising couple are following the internationally acclaimed practices of holistic farm management developed by a biologist from Rhodesia.
-Absorb a fascinating insight into farm regeneration, organics, enterprise based conservation and the abundance of wildlife on their gazetted refuge.
+A former Young Australian Farmer of the Year and his wife, an enterprising couple, have been following the internationally acclaimed practices of holistic farm management developed by a biologist from Rhodesia, Alan Savory.
+They converted a barren clay pan into a richly carpeted regenerated cattle farm.

 Accommodation: Heritage listed Bourke Motor-inn set in beautiful gardens -2 nights

 You commence your journey along the remote Darling River Run to Trilby Station, one of Australia’s great 4WD adventures, following an unsealed road down the east and west banks of the River.
 Here as many as 218 steamers once plied the river laden with stores travelling up stream to isolated stations and returning with thousands of wool bales bound for export to Europe.
 Sheep stations here were up to 2 million acres shearing 500,000 sheep.
 You arrive at Trilby Station for a comprehensive insight into family life in the outback – a 200,000 acre working sheep and cattle station of old.
-Here owners Liz and Gary love to present life on the land, “as it is”.
+Here owners Liz and Gary love to present life on the land, “as it is” while Liz is renowned for her great mountain climbing and trail walking adventures across the globe.

 Accommodation: Trilby Station farm cottages – 2 nights.